D&A Portal Frequently Asked Questions

 At this time, the APA cannot be completed online.
 The Instructor Portal and Student Portal operate separately, which means they lack the capability for instructors and students to complete a shared document or to communicate between each portal.

 Students are expected to bring a hard copy of the APA to their instructors to complete in person, when they discuss their accommodation letter.
-The student is also responsible for submitting the completed APA to SSD.
-Instructors should make a copy of the APA at the time that they fill it out with the student, to keep a record of what was agreed upon.
+The student is also responsible for submitting the completed APA to D&A. Instructors should make a copy of the APA at the time that they fill it out with the student, to keep a record of what was agreed upon.

 I co-teach a course with another instructor(s), and we have a student(s) whose accommodation letter comes with an attached Attendance Policy Addendum.
 Are both of us expected to complete this form with the student, or can it be completed by one instructor?